“A star in the making.” — Denver Post

 Praised for her “Pleasing, lustrous voice with depth and power,” young soprano Megan Marie Hart is quickly gaining recognition for her compelling vocal expression and dramatic stage presence.
 Since 2014, she has been in the ensemble of the Landestheater Detmold, where she sang roles such as Mimì in La Bohème, Chrysothemis in Elektra, Gilda in Rigoletto, Rosalinde in Die Fledermaus, Arminda in Mozart's Die Gärtnerin aus Liebe, Elle in La voix humaine, Sylva Varescu in Die Csárdásfürstin, and the soprano solos in Carmina Burana and Elias.
 She performed in concert with the Philharmonie Südwestfalen and the Orchestergesellschaft Detmold, and in several concerts and Galas with the Symphonische Orchester des Landestheaters Detmold.

 In the 2017/2018 season, Ms. Hart is pleased to announce she will make her debut in the title role of Puccini's Tosca.
-She will also return to the beloved role of Fiordiligi in Così fan tutte, as well as Sylva Varescu and Rosalinde.
+She will return to the beloved role of Fiordiligi in Così fan tutte, as well as Sylva Varescu in Die Csárdásfürstin and Rosalinde in Die Fledermaus.
+She will also sing the Soprano Solo in Mahler’s 2nd Symphony, and with the Bühnen der Stadt Gera the role of Konstanze in Die Entführung aus dem Serail.

 Previously, she sang the role of Donna Anna in Zomeropera Belgium’s Don Giovanni, and returned to Annapolis Opera to sing Gilda in Rigoletto.
 She competed in Placido Domingo’s Operalia, and performed in concert throughout Germany.